 We would like to thank the many people with whom we have had discussions that have helped us to arrive at this strategy.
-These include: Jennifer Schopf, (Globus Alliance); John Shewchuck, Jim Gray and Andy Herbert (Microsoft); Dieter Gawlick, Benny Souder and Jeff Mischinsky (Oracle): Robert Fogel (Intel); Brian Hammond and Art Pasquinelli (Sun); Dave Snelling (Fujitsu); Ian Baird (Platform); Steve Loughran (HP) and of course many colleagues from IBM.
-These acknowledgements do not imply that all of the above necessarily endorse our UK e-Science strategy; merely that discussions with these individuals and companies at various technical and/or political levels have taken place.
+These include Jennifer Schopf (Globus Alliance); John Shewchuck, Jim Gray and Andy Herbert (Microsoft); Dieter Gawlick, Benny Souder and Jeff Mischinsky (Oracle); Robert Fogel (Intel); Brian Hammond and Art Pasquinelli (Sun); Dave Snelling (Fujitsu); Ian Baird (Platform); Steve Loughran (HP); and of course many colleagues from IBM.
+These acknowledgements do not imply that all of the above necessarily endorse our U.K. e-Science strategy; merely that discussions with these individuals and companies at various technical and/or political levels have taken place.
+Useful comments on an earlier version of this paper from Wolfgang Emmerich (UCL) and David Williams (CERN) are gratefully acknowledged.